We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 Key reference scenarios*1 | NZE (Net Zero Emissions by 2050 Scenario) | STEPS (Stated Policies Scenario) |

-View of the world | A world where CO2 emissions by the global energy sector reach net zero by 2050 and the average global temperature rise compared to preindustrial levels peaks at a little less than 1.6℃ around 2040 and decreases to about.
-1.4℃ by 2100. | A world where the policies and implementation measures that affect the energy market adopted by the countries as of August 2023, and the related policy proposals are partially implemented, and the average global temperature rise compared to preindustrial levels reaches 2.4℃ in 2100, and the average global temperature keeps rising. |
+View of the world | A world where CO2 emissions by the global energy sector reach net zero by 2050 and the advanced countries achieve zero emissions ahead of other countries.
+A world where global temperature rise is limited to 1.5℃ with a probability of 50% or greater in accordance with the emissions reduction target specified in the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC). | A world where the policies and implementation measures that affect the energy market adopted by the countries as of August 2024, and the related policy proposals are partially implemented.
+A world where the policies that are highly feasible are implemented without assuming the achievement of the targets set by the government of the countries and the energy transition progresses conservatively. |

 As each country shifts to renewable energy, prices of fossil resources tend to decrease. | As each country depends on fossil resources, prices of fossil resources tends to rise. |